 Description: For this assignment, you will edit a sequence of still images, taken from the internet, into a story (narrative).
 For a theme, choose an issue–local, national or international–that you care about.
 It can be personal as well as political.
 Choose music to edit to, that can speak to your theme in terms of lyrics, mood or both.
-You will learn the basics of Final Cut Pro–image placement, trimming and effects–in order to create your sequence.
+You will learn the basics of Adobe Premiere–image placement, trimming and effects–in order to create your sequence.

 - Pick a theme (or come up with several ideas from which to choose)